 The editorial appears in the Sept.
 11 issue of Science Translational Medicine, which is published by the American Association for the Advancement of Science.
-It also is available online here with a free registration.

 Dr. Topol is an internationally recognized cardiologist and genetics researcher who directs the Scripps Translational Science Institute (STSI) in La Jolla.
 STSI is a National Institutes of Health-sponsored consortium led by Scripps Health in collaboration with The Scripps Research Institute and several other scientific partners.